breakthroughinstitute/Energy-in-ag/README.md

 - results:
 - data:

+*Raw Data:*
+- FAOStat
+-- Fertilizer N use per ha of cropland - downloaded 04/21/2023.
+Units are kg N/ha.
+FAO metadata indicates values are "the ratio between the totals by nutrient of agricultural use of chemical or mineral fertilizers, reported in the FAOSTAT domain “Inputs/Fertilizers by Nutrient” for nitrogen (N)...and the area of cropland reported in the FAOSTAT domain “Inputs/Land Use”"
+-- Fertilizer N Agricultural Use  - downloaded 04/21/2023.
+Units are tonnes nutrient nitrogen (N).\
+-- fert_use_emissions.csv - Total emissions from synthetic fertilizer application.
+Downloaded 04/21/2023 from https://www.fao.org/faostat/en/#data/GT, selecting "Synthetic Fertilizers" and "Emissions (CO2eq) (AR5)".
+Original units are kilotonnes (gigagrams) CO2e

 *Code:*
 First, run calculate_calories_per_cropland.Rmd
 - We omit all country-crop combinations lacking complete data (where there are any NAs in the time frame).
 We then convert total crop production (in tons) from all countries from 1961-2017 to kilocalories, using FAO's nutritive factors.
 We then calculate kilocalories per hectare, a measure of total yields by country.
+This is used in the regression analysis.
 INPUT: FAOSTAT_production_all_crops.csv, cal_per_tonne_by_crop.csv, FAOSTAT_Cropland.csv
 OUTPUT: prod.cropland.csv